Terradue/doc-developer-sandbox/source/field/ocean_color/lib_beam_flh/testing.rst

 The node_flh will produce one tiff image file per input Envisat MERIS Level 1 product.

-These files are all available in sandbox the distributed filesystem.
+These files are all available in sandbox the distributed filesystem and the output of the ciop-simjob execution provides the URLs to explore this filesystem.

 Testing the workflow automatic execution with ciop-simwf
 --------------------------------------------------------